Psychology Jobs > Child Psychologist

 Play therapy is one of the most popular methods for engaging young children in the therapeutic process.
 This method is very useful for younger children who may not have the verbal skills necessary to express themselves as well as making children more comfortable in the therapy session.

 A child psychologist will use a variety of toys such as dolls, play houses, cars and pets, and watch how the child interacts and plays with the objects.
-By watching the child, the toys chosen and how they are played with
+By watching the child, the toys chosen and how they are played with will help the child psychologist develop an understanding of the reasons for a child's behavior.
+The toys can also be used to help the child psychologist make a connection with the child and provide an opportunity to get the child talking.

 Play therapy can be either directive or non-directive.
 In non-directive play therapy, the child psychologist does not participate as much and allows the children to choose which toys they will play with and how they will play with them.
 The child psychologist is much more directly involved with directive play therapy, often choosing the toys and modeling specific situations.
 The child and therapist can then use the situation and toys to role play possible solutions to the problem that is being modelled.